11neuty/GPS-tracker/README.md

 ## Project Description
 This project is a GPS Tracker built using NEO-6M GPS Module and SIM800L Module.
-This GPS Tracker is designed to collect real-time location data and send it via cellular network (SIM card) or via Wi-Fi connection if the cellular signal is poor.
+This GPS Tracker is designed to collect real-time location data and send it via a cellular network (SIM card) or via a Wi-Fi connection if the cellular signal is poor.

 This GPS Tracker has several key features, including: